 Now you've just created your first complex logic jump!
 To create more, just repeat the process above for each condition you'd like to create.

-And finally, leads who have a solid budget for the market, who are price conscious and want to buy in the next 5-6 months we will match with a real estate agent and give them the option to schedule an appointment.
+And finally, leads who have a solid budget for the market, who are price-conscious, and who want to buy in the next 5-6 months will be matched with a real estate agent and given the option to schedule an appointment.

-If you have any unnecessary conditions, click the - icon to delete it.
+If you have any unnecessary conditions, click the - icon to delete them.

 Lastly, under Otherwise, always jump to -> choose a default logic jump for this step if none of the above conditions are met.

 In this example, we've created a unique condition for all respondents who are looking to buy a home in the next 6 months.
 For all others, we'll simply ask for more details about what they're looking for with an open-ended answer step, and save their contact information for later.

 From the builder, you'll now see what conditions have been set when you hover over a logic path.

 💡 Tip: Be sure to go through the videoask flow in preview mode a few times to make sure everything is behaving the way you want it to!